microsoft/dicom-ohif/README.md

 azcopy copy "build/*" $blobUrl --recursive

 # Ensure static webhosting is enabled
-az storage blob service-properties update --static-website --index-document "index.html" --account-name $storageAccountName --auth-mode login
+az storage blob service-properties update --static-website true --index-document "index.html" --404-document "index.html" --account-name $storageAccountName --auth-mode login
 ```
 - Update properties in app.config.
+- Go back to AAD application to replace the <b>%weburl%</b> with the ARM deployment output <b>storageAccountWebEndpoint</b>.
 - Browse to the blobUrl to access OHIF viewer

-You can do additional Domain and CDN configurations as need.
+| You can do additional Domain and CDN configurations as need.

 ## Contributing